Skip to main content

 Devices like Apple AirPods or Beats are not supported or certified by Yealink and often fail to maintain stable call audio.

-Recommended Headsets (No Additional Hardware Required)
+Recommended Wired Headsets (No Additional Hardware Required)

 Manufacturer